Bitcicoin (BITCI) Price Reaches $0.0013 on Major Exchanges

 About Bitcicoin

-BITCI uses the hashing algorithm.
-It launched on February 29th, 2020.
+Bitcicoin uses the hashing algorithm.
+It was first traded on February 29th, 2020.
 Bitcicoin’s total supply is 20,872,348,887 coins and its circulating supply is 8,454,450,324 coins.
+Bitcicoin’s official website is www.bitcichain.com/en.
+The official message board for Bitcicoin is medium.com/@bitcicom.
+Bitcicoin’s official Twitter account is @bitcicomtr and its Facebook page is accessible here.
 The Reddit community for Bitcicoin is https://reddit.com/r/bitcicom and the currency’s Github account can be viewed here.
-Bitcicoin’s official message board is medium.com/@bitcicom.
-Bitcicoin’s official Twitter account is @bitcicomtr and its Facebook page is accessible here.
-The official website for Bitcicoin is www.bitcichain.com/en.

 Bitcicoin Coin Trading

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcicoin directly using US dollars.
-Investors seeking to acquire Bitcicoin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcicoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Bitcicoin directly using U.S. dollars.
+Investors seeking to acquire Bitcicoin should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Bitcicoin using one of the aforementioned exchanges.

 Receive News & Updates for Bitcicoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcicoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.